 But you should keep in mind, that it comes with pretty high fees: $75 - $99 annual fee, up to $10 monthly fee starting the second year and 24.99% - 29.99% (Variable) regular APR.

-To check your Surge Credit Card application status, call the issuer's customer service department at 866-449-4514.
+You can check your Surge Credit Card application status by calling the issuer's customer service department at (866) 449-4514.
 However, in most cases, you can expect a decision almost immediately right through the website, with a letter to follow within a few days.

 There is no online tool to check your application status but you can use the … read full answerContinental Finance portal to make online payments on your account as well as choose to receive electronic statements.